Harley-Davidson Evolution engine: Evolution on the big bikes

 The Evolution Big Twin saw a fifteen-year run in Harley-Davidson's Dyna, Softail, FXR, and Touring frames, although a limited number of Evolutions were used in the 2000 model year CVO FXR4, and 1999 FXR2 and FXR3 models.
 While the main case was only slightly modified from the previous Shovelhead engine, the top end was significantly improved.

-The 1340cc Evolution utilizes a single, four-lobe, gear-driven camshaft located just above the crankshaft axis.
+The 80ci (actually 81.6), 1340cc (actually 1338.6) Evolution utilizes a single, four-lobe, gear-driven camshaft located just above the crankshaft axis.
 While this simplifies camshaft replacement, it complicates the Big Twin valve train with tappet/lifters and pushrods that each deflect from the camshaft at wildly different angles.
 The Big Twin pushrods have a distinct helical appearance because the vertical plane formed by each cylinder's rockers (front-to-back) is exactly perpendicular to the vertical plane formed by the cam lobes (left-to-right).
 The need for one lifter and pushrod set to reach all the way out to the most outboard cam lobe gives rise to the Big Twin's tell-tale offset lifter assemblies, where the forward lifter assembly is located slightly farther out and rotated to enable the valve gear to make the reach.

 The Big Twin has been accompanied by a number of different primary drives and transmissions, both on production Harley-Davidson motorcycles and in custom applications.
 The aftermarket selection of accessories for these closely related systems is wide, as it is for the engine itself.